 Ultimately, content marketing has to move past heartwarming measurements to demonstrate that your content investment makes money.
 Visitors can become leads, usually by subscribing to one of your channels, downloading something or viewing an exclusive webinar or video.
 They can also become customers and make purchases connected to specific pieces of content.

-Unfortunately, this requires a bit of math, but once you figure out the right formula for your business, you can use it time and time again.
+Unfortunately, measuring the return on investment for your content marketing requires a bit of math.
+But once you figure out the right formula and content KPIs for your business, you can use it time and time again.

 When you close a lead, note two things in your CRM software: which pieces of content customers read before purchasing and how many times they read it.